vladimirnikolic1/ToBeContinued/README.md

 ## License

-This Font Software is licensed under the SIL Open Font License, Version 1.1.
+This Font Software is licensed under the OFL-1.1 license.
-This license is available with a FAQ at [https://openfontlicense.org](https://openfontlicense.org)